Dependency Injection

 private readonly DynamicInjector<SampleClient> injector;

-// With this method we can create instances of the `SampleClient` class.
+// This method allows us to create instances of the `SampleClient` class.

 public SampleClient Create(int someCreationParameter)